avocardio/blackjack/README.md

 # blackjack
 Bored on a long flight.
 Literally just blackjack on the terminal.
+Who cares.